Skip to content

 → drills into stove_trace to see Go spans

-Because tracing is traceparent-correlated, a Go span captured inside the container shows up in the same trace tree as the originating Stove HTTP call — no additional plumbing required.
+Tracing is traceparent-correlated when the Go app extracts incoming context and exports to Stove's OTLP endpoint, so a span captured inside the container can show up in the same trace tree as the originating Stove HTTP call.

 Reference